stefi23/RC-journal/README.md

 # RC Journal

 Hi!
-I decided to keep a journal on GitHub to track what I will be working on as well as doing while at the **Recurse Cener **.
+I decided to keep a journal on GitHub to track what I will be working on as well as doing while at the **Recurse Center **.

 ## Week 1